-Why do you block traffic lanes at auto accidents, sometimes more lanes than
+Why do you block traffic lanes at auto accidents, sometimes more lanes than necessary?

 We block traffic lanes for the safety of our personnel and our patients.
 Blocking extra lanes keep our personnel safe when they go back to our apparatus to get more equipment and help protect the victim we are trying to stabilize.
 Over 25 firefighters are killed or injured each year while working at incidents on streets and highways.

 What do I do when I see an emergency vehicle approaching when I am driving?

 Motorists should pull their vehicles safely to the right when an emergency vehicle is approaching.
 It is not recommended to stop in the middle of the road or proceed through an intersection against the signals.
 Remember to safely pull to the right.

 Why do I see fire trucks at the grocery store or at other stores?

 Because the crews must eat meals at the station, they sometimes gather food to cook.
 At times firefighters all eat the same meal, as a group.
 The crews pay for their food out of their own pockets.
 So, after the equipment is checked and the housework completed, one of the fire trucks will then make a quick trip to the grocery store to purchase the food for the shift.
 All crews remain in service to respond to calls during this time.